Pune Airport

-Pune Airport is an international airport and an Indian Air Force (IAF) base (called Lohagaon Air Force Station) serving the city of Pune and Pimpri Chinchwad, Maharashtra, India.
+Pune Airport is a customs airport (Note: Airport with customs checking and clearance facility, and handles predominantly domestic traffic.
+A very limited number of international flights are allowed to operate from the airport.) and an Indian Air Force (IAF) base (called Lohagaon Air Force Station) serving the city of Pune and Pimpri Chinchwad, Maharashtra, India.
 It is located at Lohagaon, approximately 11 km northeast of the historic centre of Pune.
 The airport is a civil enclave operated by the Airports Authority of India at the western side of Lohagaon Air Force Station.
 A name change has been proposed for the airport to Jagadguru Sant Tukaram Maharaj Airport, which has been approved by the State Government.

 The airport is the ninth-busiest airport by passenger traffic in India.
 The airport serves both domestic and international flights.
 In financial year 2024-25, the airport handled over 10.4 million passengers.

 Overview

 Pune Airport has a 2540 m long runway oriented 10/28.
 A former secondary runway is now used as a taxiway by the IAF.
 A 2200 x 23 m parallel taxiway was constructed by AAI to facilitate civil operation on the southern side of runway 10/28.
 The airfield is equipped with night landing facilities as well as navigational facilities like DVOR/DME and an NDB.
 As Pune's air traffic control is operated by the IAF, there is often friction between the AAI and the IAF over flight schedules and night landings.
 There is currently a basic working relationship between the two parties; they have agreed to allow night landings of civilian flights for the time being, though this is not a long-term solution.

+In 2025, Pune Airport was ranked first among Indian airports in the Airports Council International–Airport Service Quality (ACI‑ASQ) survey in the category for airports handling 5–15 million passengers, with a score of 4.96 out of 5 in the third and fourth quarters.